Legal

 Enquiry and contact details

-Name, email address, phone number if provided, company name, selected service, message content, and the date and source of the enquiry.
+Name, email address, phone number if provided, company name, selected service, message or AI chat content, and the date and source of the enquiry.

 Booking information